-In response to the COVID-19 pandemic, JLN pivoted to digital platforms, including conducting its first ever virtual Placement Fair, member trainings, and General Membership Meetings.
+In response to the beginning of the COVID-19 pandemic, JLN moved all its last quarter work to digital platforms, including conducting its first-ever virtual Placement Fair, member trainings, and General Membership Meetings.

 JLN gifted over $300,000 of grants to its community partners, which included the third payment of a 1.5 million dollar grant to the Child Life Program at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

 A Centennial Research Committee researched and reported on major milestones in JLN’s history in preparation for its centennial celebration in the spring of 2022.